aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to PPSM or Online App" h2="Export DOTM to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is used to store text, images, and other formatting information.
+However, the DOTM format is not compatible with other applications, such as PowerPoint.
+Therefore, it is necessary to convert DOTM files to a format that is compatible with other applications, such as the PPSM format.

+<h2>How Aspose.Total Helps for DOTM to PPSM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to PPSM conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTM to PPSM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTM file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can then be saved as a PPSM file.
+This process is quick and easy, and can be automated with the help of Aspose.Total for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}